 copy /b GameA_U1.bin + GameB_U1.bin Combo_U1.bin

-(where "GameA_U1.bin" and "GameB_U1.bin" are substituted with the actual ROM image U1 filenames.)
+(Replace "GameA_U1.bin" and "GameB_U1.bin" with your actual ROM image U1 filenames for each game.)

 This will create a new file, Combo_U1.bin that can be burned onto the first 27128 EPROM.